Best restaurants open on Thanksgiving

 The old-world charm of well-worn communal tables, dangling copper cookware and flickering lamps may help explain why a 20-year-old restaurant is still tough to get into on a Saturday night.
 Seasonal produce shapes the menu of executive chef Joel Hough.
 Dunk the warm country bread in Umbrian olive oils produced exclusively for Il Buco.
 You’ll have no trouble finding a wine to match your meal; Il Buco’s list is one of the city’s best.

-New York's French-food revival is alive and well—2014 will see the debut of Keith McNally's Gallic bistro, Cherche Midi; Dirty French, from the blockbuster Torrisi team; and this provençal outfit from Carlos Suarez, who's behind Greenwich Village's splashy Bobo and Rosemary's.
-Koren Grieveson—who nabbed a James Beard Award for her soulful work at Chicago's Avec—serves as chef de cuisine, collaborating with Rosemary's toque Wade Moises on a Mediterranean-hopping menu laced with North African and Middle Eastern influences.
-Earthy dishes include ratatouille tarte; za'atar-spiced grilled lamb with yogurt vinaigrette; and a bouillabaisse en croûte with monkfish, baby octopus and rouille.
+New York's French-food revival is alive and well.
+This provençal outfit has a Mediterranean-hopping menu laced with North African and Middle Eastern influences.
+Earthy dishes can include ratatouille tarte; za'atar-spiced grilled lamb with yogurt vinaigrette; and a bouillabaisse en croûte with monkfish, baby octopus and rouille.
 Colorful tagines, employed for dishes like chicken with bulgur and harissa, line the shelves of the rustic space, walled with hand-painted tiles.

 In a culinary landscape increasingly dominated by meat-free fare, steakhouses find themselves in unchartered waters.
 Relevancy – and appeal – are no longer a given, but establishments like American Cut rise to the challenge.
 Now in its second Manhattan location on E 56th Street, Marc Forgione’s successful chain delivers an indelible steakhouse experience with thoughtful, contemporary dishes that deliver mass appeal.

-The Wythe, Williamsburg’s first blockbuster hotel, might seem to some like the beginning of the end for the neighborhood—Soho entering its shopping-mall phase—with its rooftop bar drawing long lines on the weekends, its hot scene of a ground-floor restaurant packing in pilgrims from across the East River.
+The Wythe, Williamsburg’s first blockbuster hotel, might seem to some like the beginning of the end for the neighborhood with its rooftop bar drawing long lines on the weekends, its hot scene of a ground-floor restaurant packing in pilgrims from across the East River.
 And it might have been, if not for the man behind those eating and drinking establishments.
-That restaurant, Reynards, and its upstairs sibling, the Ides, are the brainchildren of Andrew Tarlow, a restaurateur as responsible as any for Brooklyn’s culinary ascendancy.
+That restaurant, Reynards, is the brainchild of Andrew Tarlow, a restaurateur as responsible as any for Brooklyn’s culinary ascendancy.